clarinsi/Corplus/README.md

 The tool has already been used with two Slovene corpora: the KOST learner corpus (https://viri.cjvt.si/kost/en/) and the Šolar developmental corpus (https://viri.cjvt.si/solar/en/).
 Its flexible design allows it to be adapted for different languages and corpus types.

+In this repository, Corplus interface is similar to the one used for the Kost learner corpus.
+You can adapt it to your corpus and design, however make sure to include proper acknowledgment and cite the Corplus tool.

 ## Deployment

 1. Copy `docker-compose-prod.yml` and `cli/import-prod.sh` to your server